 By agreement with the Suzaku Project, proposers interested in making use of Suzaku time as part of their Chandra science investigation may submit a single proposal in response to this Chandra CfP.
 The award of Suzaku time will be made to highly ranked Chandra proposals and will be subject to approval by the Suzaku Project.

 The primary criterion for the award of Suzaku time is that both Chandra and Suzaku data are required to meet the scientific objectives of the proposal.
 Suzaku time will not be awarded without accompanying Chandra observing time.
 The Suzaku Project is making available up to 500 ksec of Suzaku observing time available to such joint science proposals.
 Coordinated observations are allowed, if judged feasible.
-Chandra Cycle 13 is expected to overlap with Suzaku Cycles 6 (2011 April through 2012 March) and 7 (2012 April through 2013 March).
+Chandra Cycle 14 is expected to overlap with Suzaku Cycles 7 (2012 April through 2013 March) and 8 (2013 April through 2014 March).

 A maximum of 75 ksec on Suzaku can be time-constrained for science reasons, including coordinated observations, roll, phase or window constraints, or Targets of Opportunity.
 No TOO requiring less than 4 days response time will be considered.